-Students may be accepted for admission to ACAD under formal agreements in place between ACAD and other postsecondary institutions which allow students to take courses at ACAD for transfer to the student's home institution.
-It is the responsibility of the Exhange + Travel Study student to ensure courses taken at ACAD have been approved for transfer credit by their home institution.
+Students may be accepted for admission to ACAD under formal agreements in place between ACAD and other post-secondary institutions that allow students to take courses at ACAD for transfer to the student's home institution.
+It is the responsibility of the Exchange + Travel Study student to ensure courses taken at ACAD have been approved for transfer credit by their home institution.